marcuswangweihow/FBDD/Frag_to_lead_4MZI/Preliminary Results/binding_event_detection/Readme.md

 3D COM plots: probe trajectories color-coded by cluster labels.

 3D COM plots from a short 100ps production test run.
-The results shown are preliminary and are sued to demonstrate pipeline/workflow functionality.
+The results shown are preliminary and are used to demonstrate pipeline/workflow functionality.